BYUHPC/sci-comp-course/readings/openmp.md

 | **Arithmetic** | `+` | `*`  | `-` | `min` | `max` |
 | **Logical**    | `&` | `&&` | `|` | `||`  | `^`   |

-The race condition in the [first example](#openmp-threading), which results from multiple threads trying to simultaneously modify `counter`, can be fixed with a sum reduction:
+The race condition in the example at the top of this page, which results from multiple threads trying to simultaneously modify `counter`, can be fixed with a sum reduction:

 ```c++
 #include <iostream>